nelsonalberto/NotePrismApp/README.md

 # NotePrismApp
 This is a Xamarin App's test using the framework Prism.
+The app is able to create, read  and save a note in the LocalAppData directory.